rishisrivastava07/GitHub-DevDetective/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes and commit (`git commit -m 'Add some feature'`).
-4. Push to the branch (git push origin feature-branch).
+4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request to the GitHub-DevDetective branch.
+5. Open a pull request to the **GitHub-DevDetective** branch.

-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you'd like to change.

 ### **Feedback and Suggestions**